 Advise patients of the following and provide a copy of the Medication Guide:

 Inform patients that serious arterial thromboses (including arterial stenosis sometimes requiring revascularization) and venous thromboembolism events have occurred.
 Advise patients to immediately contact their health care provider with any symptoms suggestive of a blood clot such as chest pain, shortness of breath, weakness on one side of the body, speech problems, leg pain, or leg swelling [see WARNINGS AND PRECAUTIONS].

-Inform patients of the possibility of congestive heart failure, and abnormally slow or fast heart rates.
-Advise patients to contact their health care provide if they experience symptoms such as shortness of breath, chest pain, palpitations, dizziness, or fainting [see WARNINGS AND PRECAUTIONS].
+Inform patients of the possibility of heart failure, and abnormally slow or fast heart rates.
+Advise patients to contact their health care provider if they experience symptoms such as shortness of breath, chest pain, palpitations, dizziness, or fainting [see WARNINGS AND PRECAUTIONS].

 Inform patients of the possibility of new or worsening of existing hypertension.
 Advise patients to contact their health care provider for elevated blood pressure or if symptoms of hypertension occur including headache, dizziness, chest pain, or shortness of breath [see WARNINGS AND PRECAUTIONS].